PublicDataLab/Forest-Listening/index.md

 - [Download zip file of all sequences](https://we.tl/t-kQWBNmSrx1)
 - [Playlist on SoundCloud](https://soundcloud.com/publicdatalab/sets/listening-to-forests/s-UnV2Cdfdsee)

 These four sequences are intended as an entry-point to begin exploring forest listening.
 They are intended to be illustrative, not comprehensive.
-We're keen to include other kinds of projects and practices in future phases of the project beyond these approaches (and if you have suggestions they'd be [very welcome](https://docs.google.com/forms/d/e/1FAIpQLScHUf2ixFpMu4PcGP0UgLsB3zYZd1AuMlYXcQRo9YYIZZWrNg/viewform?usp=sf_link)).
+We're keen to include other kinds of projects and practices in future phases of the project beyond these approaches (and if you have suggestions they'd be [very welcome](https://forms.gle/Zz125ydAoqFc6coe9)).

 ### 📦 What are the four sequences?

 - The first sequence explores **forest bathing** and contains a series of exercises gathered from guides, books and workshops.
-- The second sequence explores **field recording** and contains works from [Liz K. Miller](https://www.lizkmiller.com/) and [Andrés Saenz de Sicilia](https://villalontanarecords1.bandcamp.com/album/21-9-18).
+- The second sequence explores **field recording** and contains works from [Liz K. Miller](https://www.lizkmiller.com/), [Andrés Saenz de Sicilia](https://villalontanarecords1.bandcamp.com/album/21-9-18) and [Brian House]()
 - The third sequence explores **sonification** and contains works from [Marcus Maeder](https://marcusmaeder.ch/), [Kate Donovan](https://mattersoftransmission.wordpress.com/), [Martin Howse](http://www.1010.co.uk/org/), [Lauren Oakes](https://leoakes.com/) and [Nik Sawe](http://www.niksawe.com/).
 - The fourth sequence explores **storytelling** and contains works from [Richard Powers](http://www.richardpowers.net/), [Anagram](https://weareanagram.co.uk/project/messages-to-a-post-human-earth), the [Visual Methodologies Collective](https://visualmethodologies.org/) and [Brian Harnetty](http://www.brianharnetty.com/).